 The two most notable benefits of a revocable living trust pertain to costs and time-saving.
 The cost-saving is derived from avoiding the mandatory probate fees, administrative fees, and attorney's fees.
 These fees can be represented as a percentage of the estate's value.
 Conservative estimates put the cost of probate at 3% -8% of an estate's value, assuming there are no contests of the will made by the estate's beneficiaries.

 For example, if your estate includes a $500,000 home, you are looking at losing $15,000 - $40,000 of your estate's value to probate costs, right off the bat.
 It is highly unlikely that you want that much of your estate going to probate and attorney's fees.

 The administration of a revocable living trust, on the other hand, does not typically require probate court, which avoids these fees and can save your estate tens of thousands of dollars.
 Even when you consider the cost of setting up a trust, the trust is likely to cost much less than probating a will.

 As it relates to time-saving, it must first be noted that Colorado courts, like courts in most states, are overwhelmed with litigation.
 Moreover, there may not be enough probate judges in the county where your estate has to be probated.
 Consequently, transferring your assets to your beneficiaries through probate can take anywhere from 8 months to 2 years.
 The ability to save your loved one’s time and aggravation is a common reason why people often choose to set up a revocable living trust.

 Despite the well sought-after advantages that a revocable living trust can provide you and your family, there are also some disadvantages.
 Here are a few to consider:

-For a more detailed explanation of both the advantages and disadvantages of a revocable living trust and to find out if a revocable living trust can help you achieve your estate planning goals, consult with our experienced Colorado estate planning attorneys through the contact link on our website.
+For a more detailed explanation of both the advantages and disadvantages of a revocable living trust and to find out if a revocable living trust can help you achieve your estate planning goals, consult with an experienced Colorado estate planning attorney.